 Plant tailings will be transported via pipeline to the TSF, and distributed at the TSF via piping and discharge spigots.
 Reclaim water from the TSF will be returned to the process plant for reuse in the process.
 All overland water and slurry pipelines will be insulated for freeze protection.
-A pipeline is anticipated to bring natural gas from a main pipeline running adjacent to the Trans-Canada Highway up to the plant area.
+A pipeline will bring natural gas from a main pipeline running adjacent to the Trans-Canada Highway up to the plant area.
 Discussions are in progress with the natural gas utility supplier regarding the process for having a pipeline tapped from the main and run to the process plant site.
-Pricing and configuration of the natural gas pipeline will be established in consultations between Treasury Metals and the gas distributor in the region (Union Gas).
-The regulatory process, including engagement, and associated construction of a natural gas pipeline to provide gas to the Project will be the responsibility of Union Gas.
-The requisite pipeline will not be within the care-and-control of Treasury Metals.
+Pricing and configuration of the natural gas pipeline will be established in consultations between Treasury Metals and the supplier.